Rezenhorn/english_teacher/README.md

 ```
 git clone https://github.com/Rezenhorn/english_teacher.git
 ```
-### Create file .env in directory infra/ and fill it in according to the example (file .env.example):
+### Create file .env in directory infra/ and fill it in according to the example (file .env.example).
 ### Make sure, that Docker is installed on your system and launched.
 From directory infra/ start Docker:
 ```
 docker-compose up -d --build